 - All medications that are administered should be recorded with the date, child's name, time, name of medicine, dose given, any reactions, signature and Print name of supervising staff member. - Staff will follow the guidance within the individual healthcare plan and follow the instructions found on the prescribed medication. - Only supply medication to children/young people where written consent has been received but all staff need to act as any reasonably prudent parent.

 Policy review

-Ratified by: The full Governing Body of St. Finbar's Catholic Primary School Date: Wednesday 3rd April 2019 Review date: April 2020
+Ratified by: The full Governing Body of St. Finbar's Catholic Primary School

+Date: 22nd October 2020